-Having live plants inside your house can give a different vibration to your home, they improve your home décor and provide warmer and more energetic feelings to the environment.
+Having live plants inside your house can give a different vibration to your home, they improve your home décor and provide a warmer and more energetic feel to the environment.

 One of the main ingredients to happy indoor plants is sunshine.

-Most of the plants don’t require direct light, natural light through the window is sufficient, however, it is best to select the right plants to the light level of your room though.
+Most of the plants don’t require direct light, natural light through the window is sufficient, however, it is best to select the right plants for the light level of your room though.

 If you get the light right then the next most important thing is the water.
 This is where most people go wrong and kill their plants by over-watering them.